youcan-shop/coding-challenges/Software Engineer/README.md

 - Seed the DB with 1k categories and 1M products
 - Implement a Cache layer in front of the DB everywhere
 - Optimize the DB
+- Implement a logger that logs inline in dev environment and json in prod environment

+### Part 3
+- Build an API

 ## Instructions
 - Write a readable and maintainable code.